Enhanced Fujita Scale Reference

 • Ratings reflect the worst damage anywhere along the path, so a brief touchdown over a strong building can earn a high rating.

-• Mobile homes are vulnerable: EF1 winds (86-110 mph) can already overturn them.
+• Mobile homes are the most vulnerable structure type on the scale — EF1 winds (86–110 mph) can already overturn them.